Updated 26/01/2026

 2.

-An administrator located in a third country intending to obtain prior recognition as referred to in paragraph 1 of this Article shall comply with the requirements established in this Regulation, excluding Article 11(4) and Articles 16, 20, 21 and 23.
-The administrator may fulfil that condition by applying the IOSCO principles for financial benchmarks or the IOSCO principles for PRAs, as applicable, provided that such application is equivalent to compliance with the requirements established in this Regulation, excluding Article 11(4), and Articles 16, 20, 21 and 23.
+An administrator of a significant benchmark, of an EU Paris-aligned Benchmark, of an EU Climate Transition Benchmark or of a commodity benchmark subject to Annex II located in a third country that intends to obtain recognition shall comply with this Regulation, with the exception of Article 11(4) and Articles 16, 20, 21 and 23.
+The administrator may fulfil that condition by applying the IOSCO principles for financial benchmarks or the IOSCO principles for PRAs, as applicable, provided that such application is equivalent to compliance with this Regulation, with the exception of Article 11(4) and Articles 16, 20, 21 and 23.

 3.

-An administrator located in a third country intending to obtain prior recognition as referred to in paragraph 1 shall have a legal representative.
-The legal representative shall be a natural or legal person located in the Union and expressly appointed by that administrator to act on behalf of that administrator with regard to the administrator’s obligations under this Regulation.
-The legal representative shall, together with the administrator, perform the oversight function relating to the provision of benchmarks performed by the administrator under this Regulation and, in that respect, be accountable to ESMA.
+An administrator located in a third country intending to obtain recognition shall have a legal representative.
+The legal representative shall be a legal person located in the Union and expressly appointed by that administrator to act on behalf of that administrator with regard to the administrator’s obligations under this Regulation.
+The legal representative shall, together with the administrator, perform the oversight function relating to the provision of benchmarks performed by the administrator under this Regulation and be accountable to ESMA.
+ESMA may impose a supervisory measure in accordance with Article 48e, or a fine in accordance with Article 48f, on the administrator or on the legal representative for an infringement listed in Article 42(1), point (a), or in relation to any failure to cooperate or comply in an investigation or with an inspection or request covered by Section 1 of Chapter 4, as applicable.

 5.

-An administrator located in a third country intending to obtain prior recognition as referred to in paragraph 1 shall apply for recognition with ESMA.
-The applicant administrator shall provide all information necessary to satisfy ESMA that it has established, at the time of recognition, all the necessary arrangements to meet the requirements referred to in paragraph 2 and shall provide the list of its actual or prospective benchmarks which are intended for use in the Union and shall, where applicable, indicate the competent authority in the third country responsible for its supervision.
+An administrator located in a third country intending to obtain recognition as referred to in paragraph 2 shall apply for recognition with ESMA.
+The applicant administrator shall provide all information necessary to satisfy ESMA that it has established, at the time of recognition, all the necessary arrangements to meet the requirements laid down in paragraph 2 with respect to any of its benchmarks that are significant pursuant to Article 24, that are EU Paris-aligned benchmarks or EU Climate Transition benchmarks, or that are commodity benchmarks subject to Annex II.
+Where applicable, the applicant administrator shall indicate the competent authority in the third country responsible for its supervision.

-Within 90 working days of receipt of the application referred to in the first subparagraph of this paragraph, ESMA shall verify that the conditions laid down in paragraphs 2 and 3 are fulfilled.
+Within 90 working days of receipt of the complete application, ESMA shall verify that the conditions laid down in paragraphs 2 and 3 are fulfilled.

 Where ESMA considers that the conditions laid down in paragraphs 2 and 3 are not fulfilled, it shall refuse the recognition request and set out the reasons for that refusal.
 In addition, no recognition shall be granted unless the following additional conditions are fulfilled: